What are uterine polyps?

 - Vaginal spotting or bleeding after menopause

 Polyps can also affect fertility.
-Removing polyps may enable you to become pregnant if you have been struggling to do so.
+Removing polyps can increase your chances of becoming pregnant if you have been struggling to do so.

-During this procedure, your doctor will insert a long, thin tube with a lighted telescope (hysteroscope) through the vagina and into the uterus.
-The hysteroscope produces images of the uterus.
-A hysteroscopy may be used to diagnose or treat uterine polyps.
+Your doctors can recommend you to take a hysteroscopy to diagnose or treat uterine polyps as it provides visibility into female infertility causes.
+During this procedure your doctor will insert a long, thin tube with a lighted telescope (hysteroscope) through the vagina and into the uterus, which produces images of the uterus.

 Treatment may not be necessary if the polyps do not produce any symptoms or affect fertility.
-Should treatment be necessary, your doctor may recommend:
+Should treatment be necessary, your doctor will either recommend surgical removal or medications.